 Hi and welcome to my Blog, my name is Paul Riddle and I live in south Leicestershire, UK.
-As far back as I can recall I have had an interest in wildlife and in particular birds, especially owls and raptors.
-In August 2008 I began my quest to locate as many Little Owl territories as possible local to where I live.
+Back in August 2007 my quest began to locate as many local Little Owl territories as possible.
 The driving force was a reported decline in the uk numbers so I thought I would do my bit and conduct a study in my area.
-The majority of my allotted time so far has been dedicated to reach a target of a 100 sites, once achieved the searching will slow down and a more comprehensive monitoring and nest box programme will commence.
-Please pop back occasionally and catch up with the life and times of my owls, I hope you enjoy your visit!!!
+After 7 years and countless hours out in the field I have detected over 200 different sites.
+With a thirst for a greater understanding of the owls a more comprehensive monitoring and nest box programme then commenced.
+This also now includes monitoring the local and very sparse population of Barn Owls, please pop back occasionally and catch up with the life and times of my owls and any other wildlife that I come across.
+I hope you enjoy your visit!!!

 Thursday, 19 January 2012